SpocWiki/_public/schema.org/type/is_a_/action/transfer_action/borrow_action.md

 Tag Instances like this:
 #is_/a_/borrow_action

 The act of obtaining an object under an agreement to return it at a later date.
-Reciprocal of LendAction.<br/><br/>
+Reciprocal of LendAction.

-Related actions:<br/><br/>
+Related actions:

 <ul>
 <li><a class="localLink" href="/LendAction">LendAction</a>: Reciprocal of BorrowAction.</li>
 </ul>